• Home

 This two part project is designed to assess puberty as a sensitive period for changes in socioemotional processing, creating a potential window to alter trajectories towards social anxiety.
 Drs.
 Nathan Fox, Cecile Ladouceur and Michael Hallquist are collaborators on the grant.

-In Study 1, young adolescents provide reports on pubertal status, engage in spontaneous mentalizing tasks while fMRI data are collected and complete a social interaction with a novel peer while mobile eye-tracking data are collected.
-Data will answer questions about if pubertal development is related to coordination between social attention and mentalizing behaviors and mentalizing network connectivity.
+In Study 1, young adolescents provide reports on pubertal status, engage in spontaneous mentalizing tasks while fMRI data are collected.
+Data will answer questions about if pubertal development is related to mentalizing network connectivity.

 Study 2, uses archival data to assess a longitudinal model.
 Children were assessed for temperamental fearfulness at 2-years and engaged in a social interaction at 12-years.
 Pubertal development was also assessed at 12-years and social anxiety was assessed at 15-years.
 A moderated mediation-mediation model will assess if mentalizing behaviors, as measured in the social interaction, mediate the relation between fearful temperament and social anxiety and if that relation is moderated by pubertal development.